nikhilsna/nikhil-2025/navigation/blog.md

 - **Sequencing**: Steps are performed in a specific order to ensure proper execution.

-- **Selection**: Conditional statements check if optional fields are provided before updating.
+- **Selection**: Conditional statements check if there are any chess games on hand to be processed.

 - **Iteration**: Iterating over each game in the list of chess games.